-Since the program's inception, Zonta has given 679 awards (includes international awards) totaling US$548,750 to 597 young women from 51 countries.
+Since the program's inception, Zonta has given 763 awards (includes international awards) totaling US$693,750 to 661 young women from 53 countries.

-Established in 1990 by Past International President Leneen Forde, the Young Women in Public Affairs Award honors young women of age 16 to 19, who demonstrate a commitment to leadership in public policy, government and volunteer organizations.
+Established in 1990 by Past International President Leneen Forde, the Young Women in Public Affairs Award honors young women, ages 16-19, who demonstrate a commitment to leadership in public policy, government and volunteer organizations.
 The program operates at the Zonta club, district/region and international levels.
 Zonta clubs provide awards for club recipients, and district/region and international awards are funded by the Zonta International Foundation.
-District recipients receive US$1,000, and ten international recipients are selected from the district/region recipients to receive awards of US$4,000 each.
+District recipients receive US$1,000, and 10 international recipients are selected from the district/region recipients to receive awards of US$4,000 each.

-Women of any nationality who are students of age 16-19 on 1 April each year, studying and living, or working in a Zonta district/region, or a citizen of a Zonta country, who demonstrate evidence of the following are eligible to apply.
+Women, ages 16-19 on 1 April each year, living in a Zonta district/region, or a citizen of a Zonta country, who demonstrate evidence of the following, are eligible to apply.
 Note that applicants from geographic areas within a Zonta district/region where no clubs are located will be considered and also eligible to apply for the district/region Award.
 Z and Golden Z club members are also eligible to apply.
 Classified members and employees of Zonta International and Zonta International Foundation, and their family members, are not eligible to apply for the Scholarships.

 The application must start with a Zonta club.
 All application materials must be received at a Zonta club by the printed deadline.
 Zonta clubs select one application to send to the district governor/region representative.
 A district/region evaluating committee reviews the applications and selects one applicant per district/region to submit to Zonta International Headquarters.
 The Zonta International YWPA Award Committee recommends ten international recipients from the district/region applications to the Zonta International Board.
 After approval by the Zonta International Board, the Zonta International Foundation provides awards and certificates to the district/region, and international recipients. >>Locate a Zonta Club Near You